-USES: Delavirdine helps control your HIV infection, thereby improving your quality of life.
-It is used in combination with at least 2 other anti-HIV medications.
+USES: This drug is used with other HIV medications to help control HIV infection.
 It helps to decrease the amount of HIV in your body so your immune system can work better.
-It also lowers your risk of getting HIV disease complications (such as new infections, cancer).
+This lowers your chance of getting HIV complications (such as new infections, cancer) and improves your quality of life.
 Delavirdine belongs to a class of drugs known as non-nucleoside reverse transcriptase inhibitors (NNRTIs).

 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start taking delavirdine and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.

 Take this medication by mouth with or without food, usually 3 times daily or as directed by your doctor.
 If you cannot swallow the tablets whole, you may dissolve your dose of the 100-milligram tablets in at least 3 ounces (90 milliliters) of water.
 Let the tablets sit for a few minutes, then stir and drink the mixture right away.
 Rinse the glass with more water and drink the rinse water to make sure that you have taken the entire dose.
 Note that the 200-milligram tablets cannot be dissolved and must be swallowed whole.

 If you have a condition of little or no stomach acid (achlorhydria), you should take delavirdine with an acidic beverage such as orange or cranberry juice.